JReng-cls/Rogers-Jake-portfolio/Routing.md

 Connection to 1_2_3PairProject:

 Internal VLAN IP addresses become public when traffic leaves the network.
 Segmentation could eliminate the need for public IPs if the traffic never leaves the VLAN.

+The path of data from a device can be determined by the traceroute command.
+The first hop is the device sending the traceroute.
+Private IPs appear ealier in the path because they are within the same network as the sender device.
+Two different destinations can share the same first several hops if there is only one path through the LAN to the router.
+2. What does the first hop represent?
+3. Why do private IPs appear early in the path?
+4. Why can two different destinations share the same first several hops?
+5. What is the difference between:
+• A routing-table decision
+• A traceroute path
+Your explanation must reference:
+• At least one routing-table output
+• At least one traceroute observation